-HNRS 300 Beauty
+HNRS 300 5 Su Beauty

-5 Su Explores questions of aesthetics as de-

-veloped within western culture.
+Explores questions of aesthetics as developed within western culture.
 Explores how beauty shapes views of us and our views of the world.
 The class is specifically designed to explore such questions in another country while exposing students to great works of art.

+Aristotle, Poetics

+Burke, A Philosophical Inquiry into

+the Origins of Our Ideas of the

+Sublime and the Beautiful

+De Bottom, The Art of Travel

+(selection)

+Greenberg, Modernist Painting (essa

-Aristotle, Poetics Burke, A Philosophical Inquiry into the Origins of Our Ideas of the Sublime and the Beautiful De Bottom, The Art of Travel (selection) Greenberg, Modernist Painting (essay) Plato, Ion and The Republic (selection) Scruton, Beauty Vasari, Lives of the Artists
+Greenberg, Modernist Painting (essay) Plato, Ion and The Republic (selection) Vasari, Lives of the Artists Winterson, Art Objects (selection)